-Recap Integration is a integrations Claude Skill built by Joe Fabisevich.
+Recap Integration is a integrations claude skill built by Joe Fabisevich.
 Best for: iOS/macOS developers automate integration of in-app release notes and version-gated feature announcements using the Recap library..

 What it does